Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 #### Q64.
 What is the semantic meaning of the `<hr>` tag?

-- [ ] it drows a horizontal line.
+- [ ] It draws a horizontal line.
-- [ ] This tag is depreced and should not be used.
+- [ ] This tag is deprecated and should not be used.
-- [ ] It designates a seperation of sections within an `<article>`.
+- [ ] It designates a separation of sections within an `<article>`.
-- [x] It designates a topic shift within a section at the paragraph level
+- [x] It designates a topic shift within a section at the paragraph level.

 #### Q65.
 How will a video look displayed on a fully loaded webpage if the `<video>` tag is used and the **autoplay** attribute is not set?